cuongchau93/kirillvasiltsov.com/posts/contributing-to-gatsby-issue-20699.md

 ---
 title: "Contributing to Gatsby - Issue #20699"
 date: "2020-06-26"
-spoiler: Do you know how long can your directory name be?
+spoiler: Do you know how long can your directory names be?
 language: en
 tags:
   - OSS